 Sour cream is hard to carry on a boat, as it turns green in a week or so even in the refrigerator.
 And if you don’t have much room in the refrigerator — or no refrigerator at all — it can be impossible.
-The great thing, though, is that you can quickly and easily make your own from ingredients that are easy to carry and last almost forever!
+Did you know that you can make homemade sour cream from ingredients that don’t have to be refrigerated?

-Be sure to check out the video at the bottom of this article showing exactly how easy it is to make your own sour cream this way!
+Be sure to check out the video showing exactly how easy it is to make your own sour cream this way!

 Nestle and several other Latin American dairy companies make a great product called “Media Crema” (literally translates as “half cream” or what we’d call “light cream”).
 In the US, it almost always comes in cans like the one shown and is generally stocked with the Latin/Mexican foods in larger supermarkets.